Optional Practical Training (OPT) & Internships

 To prepare for their optional internships, students participate during the first quarter in a special course that assists them in preparing resumes that are competitive and flawless.
 Students are offered tips and techniques on proper business etiquette for interviewing and correspondence, and they are given contact information for targeted companies with which UC San Diego Division of Extended Studies has built extensive relationships.
 They are coached on how to proceed through the process, which includes researching companies, making contact, following up, participating in interviews, and accepting offers.

-Students perform their internships during the second quarter, usually working between 12 and 18 hours per week, while attending classes primarily at night.
+Students perform their internships during the second quarter, usually working between 12 and 18 hours per week.